chalithdinushan/chalithdinushan/README.md

 ###

 <h2 align="center">Hi 👋!
-My name is Chalith Dinushan and I'm a Fullstack Developer, from Sri lanaka.</h2>
+My name is Chalith Dinushan and I'm a Developer, from Sri lanaka.</h2>

 ###